CRC TRR 228 Project B02

 Project Summary

-The spread of infectious mosquito-borne diseases, which significantly impact human well-being and future livelihoods, is driven by land cover and land use changes, including shifts in livestock and human densities, along with socio-ecological transformations.
-Additionally, climate change, specifically rising temperatures, shifting rainfall patterns, and extreme weather events like floods, alter vegetation growth and its spatial distribution and affect human and livestock health by increasing mosquito populations and, consequently increasing risks of disease outbreaks.
+The spread of infectious mosquito-borne diseases, significantly impacting human well-being and futures, is driven by landcover and land-use changes, including shifts in livestock and human densities, along with socio-ecological transformations.
+Additionally, climate change, specifically rising temperatures, shifting rainfall patterns, and extreme weather events like floods, alter vegetation growth and its spatial distribution and affect human and livestock health by increasing mosquito populations and consequently increasing risks of disease outbreaks.
 Agricultural changes, including irrigation, intensification, and invasive weeds, further heighten these risks.
-So far we observed a shift in mosquito communities between conserved landscapes and human settlements.
-In the Kavango-Zambezi Transfrontier Conservation Area (KAZA), mosquitoes fed on wildlife in conserved areas but switched to humans and livestock in rangelands, where pathogen-transmitting species were more abundant.
-Mosquito diversity declined with wildlife refaunation, resembling human settlements, particularly in high-elephant-density areas, highlighting the need for balanced ecosystem restoration.
+In the previous phase, we observed a shift in mosquito communities between conserved landscapes and human settlements.
+In the Kavango- Zambezi Transfrontier Conservation Area (KAZA), mosquitoes fed on wildlife in conserved areas but switched to humans and livestock in rangelands, where pathogen-transmitting species were more abundant.
+Mosquito diversity declined with wildlife refaunation, resembling that found near human settlements, particularly in high-elephant-density areas, highlighting the need for balanced ecosystem restoration.
 We detected arboviruses like West Nile virus (WNV), Bagaza virus, and Rift Valley Fever virus (RVFV) in livestock in Namibia and Kenya, indicating human exposure.
 However, agro-pastoralist communities in the Kenyan Rift Valley (KRV) lacked arboviral knowledge.
-Additionally, invasive alien plants (IAPs) like Parthenium and Prosopis enhanced mosquito survival, with Parthenium DNA found in plant-sugar-fed mosquitoes.
-These factors—shifting mosquito communities, arbovirus circulation, and expansion of IAPs—suggest rising human infection risks in changing landscapes.
-In the future we plan to examine impacts of urbanization, IAPs, and climate change on mosquito-borne diseases in KAZA and KRV by using and developing advanced remote sensing (RS) techniques.
-Combining RS and land surface modelling, we intend to assess how droughts, heat waves, and floods interact with IAPs to influence mosquito communities and their disease transmission.
+Additionally, invasive alien plants (IAPs) like Parthenium and Prosopis enhanced mosquito survival, with Parthenium DNA found in plant-sugarfed mosquitoes.
+These factors – shifting mosquito communities, arbovirus circulation, and expansion of IAPs – suggest rising human infection risks in changing landscapes.
+In the next funding phase, we will examine the impacts of urbanization, IAPs, and climate change on mosquito-borne diseases in KAZA and KRV by using and developing advanced remote sensing (RS) techniques.
+Combining RS and land surface modelling, we will assess how droughts, heat waves, and floods interact with IAPs to influence mosquito communities and their disease transmission.
 Understanding risk factors and human exposure to arboviruses is crucial, particularly through socio-anthropological studies.
-Rainfall intensity, open water longevity, air temperature and humidity are key factors in mosquito breeding and disease spread.
-Using modelling, we plan to simulate changes in mosquito abundance and arboviral prevalence under different climate and land-cover scenarios, including dynamics in dominant plant functional types.
-To analyse disease-spreading insect distribution, we will map vegetated habitats in drought- and flood-prone areas, focusing on invasive plant-driven land-cover changes.
+Rainfall intensity, open-water longevity, air temperature and humidity are key factors in mosquito breeding and disease spread.
+Using modelling, we will simulate changes in mosquito abundance and arboviral prevalence under different climate and land-cover scenarios, including dynamics in dominant plant functional types.
+To analyse disease-spreading insect distribution, we will map vegetated habitats in drought- and flood-prone areas, focusing on invasive plant-driven landcover changes.
 Spaceborne and drone-based RS will be employed to evaluate the role of IAPs, particularly Parthenium hysterophorus, in future disease prevalence.
-These insights will inform key stakeholders in the KAZA and KRV how to better predict and possibly prevent future outbreaks of mosquito-borne viruses.
+These insights will enable us to better predict outbreaks of mosquito-borne viruses, allowing key stakeholders in the KAZA and KRV to take preventive future actions.

 Research Regions: KAZA TFCA, Kenyan Rift Valley

-• Can we model mosquito abundance and arboviral prevalence under different climate and land-cover scenarios to better predict and possibly prevent future outbreaks of mosquito-borne diseases?
+• Can modeling of mosquito abundance and arboviral prevalence under different climate and land-cover scenarios help to predict disease outbreaks?

 So far we observed a shift in mosquito communities between conserved landscapes and human settlements.
 In the Kavango-Zambezi Transfrontier Conservation Area (KAZA), mosquitoes fed on wildlife in conserved areas but switched to humans and livestock in rangelands, where pathogen-transmitting species were more abundant.
 Mosquito diversity declined with wildlife refaunation, resembling human settlements, particularly in high-elephant-density areas, highlighting the need for balanced ecosystem restoration.
 We detected arboviruses like West Nile virus (WNV), Bagaza virus, and Rift Valley Fever virus (RVFV) in livestock in Namibia and Kenya, indicating human exposure.
 However, agro-pastoralist communities in the Kenyan Rift Valley (KRV) lacked arboviral knowledge.
 Additionally, invasive alien plants (IAPs) like Parthenium and Prosopis enhanced mosquito survival, with Parthenium DNA found in plant-sugar-fed mosquitoes.
 These factors—shifting mosquito communities, arbovirus circulation, and expansion of IAPs—suggest rising human infection risks in changing landscapes.